vladimirice/ucom.backend/documentation/how-to/STYLE_GUIDE.md

 ## Linter
-It is required to follow the eslint rules declared in [.eslintrc.js](../.eslintrc.js).
+It is required to follow the eslint rules declared in [.eslintrc.js](../../.eslintrc.js).
-In order to check your code, run the following command:
+To check your code, run the following command:

 ```
 make docker-check-by-eslint